cartosys/ethos-eip4527-signer/README.md

-# The open-source reference transaction interpreter for ethOS
+# The open-source EVM transaction interpreter and signer for ethOS